datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 You can check the status of intersight DC from `System > System Settings > intersight`.
 If the upgrade of the DC is in progress, wait for a minute and retry the Cisco APIC upgrade.
 The upgrade of the Intersight Device Connector typically takes less than a minute.

+### Mini ACI Upgrade to 6.0(2) or later

+Starting with APIC Release 6.0(2), controllers use a new linux operating system which requires any virtual APIC to be redeployed on the target version.

+When upgrading from ACI release 6.0(1) or earlier to release 6.0(2) or later, any virtual APICs must be removed from the APIC cluster prior to upgrade.
+You must follow the documented steps under the [Mini ACI Upgrade Guide][18] for this specific upgrade path.
+A regular policy upgrade will fail and result in a diverged cluster.

+!!! tip
+    You can check whether any APICs are virtual by querying `topSystem` and looking at the `nodeType` attribute. `unspecified` is used for any physical APIC appliance while `virtual` is used for any virtual APIC.
+    ```
+    # top.System
+    address                  : 10.1.0.2
+    --- omit ---
+    dn                       : topology/pod-1/node-2/sys
+    lastRebootTime           : 2024-04-21T11:35:24.844-04:00
+    lastResetReason          : unknown
+    lcOwn                    : local
+    modTs                    : 2024-04-21T11:56:04.032-04:00
+    mode                     : unspecified
+    monPolDn                 : uni/fabric/monfab-default
+    name                     : vapic2
+    nameAlias                :
+    nodeType                 : virtual
+    --- omit ---
+    ```

 ## Fault Check Details